yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 ### Task 5: Test your application

-Now that your app has been configured, run it to send your request to your model and observe the response.
+In this task, you will run your configured app to send a request to your model and observe the response.

 1. In the interactive terminal pane, ensure the folder context is the folder for your preferred language.
 Then enter the following command to run the application.